 Normally, the people they leave behind when they morph from one organizational entity to another know nothing about the coming axial tilt.
-Thus I use the term “headless corpse” in the sense that the Freemasons of today in the Northern United States are nothing more than a fraternal organization.
+Thus I use the term “headless corpse” in the sense that the Freemasons of today are nothing more than a fraternal organization.
 If you are reading this page, you likely know more than they do about the coming axial tilt.
-But this is not true about the Freemasons in the Southern United States.
+But this is not true about the a handful of Freemason men in the South most of whom I imagine probably live in and around Atlanta, Georgia.
 They are an immeasurably important historical anomaly.
 Nothing like this has ever happened before with the notable exception of the Black Pope and the Jesuits in Rome and that is a group so sickly I discuss them nowhere on this website.
 In fact, it is they who gave birth to the European Illuminati.
 Adam Weishaupt was one of them.
 When the European Illuminati took control of the United States of America after the Civil War and turned it into a corporation (which explains why your name is always capitalized on legal documents), they left behind a remnant of real Freemasonry, by which I mean to say men who care more about the future of mankind than they do saving their own asses.
 Despite the Atlanta Campaign, which can be compared to the attempt to erase the cultural history of the Maya in Central America, the descendants of such original American Freemasons live on in that very same region of Georgia.
 It is they who gave us the grossly misunderstood Georgia Guidestones.
 And yet the people sleep.
 It truly amazes me.

 Arthur R. Thompson